exercism/go/exercises/concept/expenses/.docs/instructions.md

 ```

 A `DaysPeriod` represents a range of days and includes all days from the day `From` up to the day `To`.
-Both ends are included in the range
+Both ends are included in the range.

 ```go
 // DaysPeriod represents a period of days.